A guide to the main ingredients and flavourings of the Mediterranean diet including recipes.

 Saturated fats are not good for our health and consuming too much of this type of fat will lead to heart disease and other types of cardiovascular illnesses.

-in our guide to nutrition section.
+on dietary fats in our guide to nutrition section.

 One of the main constituents of the Mediterranean diet is olive oil.
 Olive oil is a rich source of monounsaturated fat, which is a "good" fat that raises the levels of "good" cholesterol.

 In fact, monounsaturated fats clear away and lower the levels of "bad" cholesterol and "bad" fat from the body.
 Olive oil is also said to lower blood pressure and sugar levels in the blood and protect the heart.

 Olive oil is used on a daily basis in certain Mediterranean countries and in practically every meal of the day.